HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 protect yourself against cyber attacks pareto

-Another effective cybersecurity strategy for small business is to ensure that all passwords are longer than 14 characters and offer some complexity.
-These give SMBs a huge head start on cybersecurity and cost almost nothing and take little time to set up.
+These give SMBs a considerable head start on cybersecurity cos it almost nothing and takes little time to set up.
 That way, a local business opportunity stands a chance against cyber threats.

-1. Nir Kshetri – Professor at University of North Carolina-Greensboro and a Research Fellow at Kobe University
+1. Nir Kshetri – Professor at the University of North Carolina-Greensboro and a Research Fellow at Kobe University

 cybersecurity training

-According to Dell Secureworks, 90% of all malware infections involve human elements such as opening email attachments or clicking links on websites before they can infiltrate the targets.
+According to Dell SecureWorks, 90% of all malware infections involve human elements, such as opening email attachments or clicking links on websites before they can infiltrate the targets.
 CybSafe’s analysis of the data from the U.K.’s ICO indicated that human errors accounted for 90% of data breaches in the U.K. in 2019.

-SMEs can take advantage of cybersecurity training provided by companies in effectively identifying and screening phishing emails.It is also important to develop clear policies related to the access to organizational data and networks, especially during situations such as COVID-19 and remote working.
+SMEs can take advantage of cybersecurity training provided by companies in effectively identifying and screening phishing emails.
+It is also essential to develop clear policies regarding access to organizational data and networks, especially during COVID-19 and remote working.

 1. Bryan Osima – CEO of Uvietech Software Solutions